Monat

 Monat Global Corp., or simply Monat (/moʊ.ˈnæt/, /moʊ.ˈneɪt/), is a privately-held American multi-level marketing company headquartered in Doral, Florida, which sells haircare, skincare, and wellness products.
 It is a subsidiary of the Alcora Corporation, a private-labeling company formed in 2001.
 Monat operates in the United States, Canada, the United Kingdom, Ireland, Poland, Spain, Australia, New Zealand, Lithuania, France, Mexico, Germany, Belgium, and Colombia.

 History

 Luis Urdaneta (chairman) and Rayner Urdaneta (CEO) co-founded the company in 2014 (originally Alcora Group).
 They began with haircare products and expanded into skincare in 2019 and wellness in 2020.
 The wellness line was developed through a partnership with Dr. Brent Agin and includes supplements, mixes, and powders which the company claims supports energy, digestion, beauty, and sleep.

 Position on animal testing

 In 2018, Monat was recognized by Cruelty Free International as a Leaping Bunny Approved Brands, certifying that no animals were harmed or affected in the creation of their products at the ingredient level.
-All the company's products are vegan.
+All of the company's products are vegan.